A Guide to Using Care Plans

 • Prefer archiving over deleting: Deletion is permanent and usually not ideal for compliance or history.
 Archive (mark historical) to keep records intact.

-• Standardize review cadence: Make your review frequency consistent across the organization (e.g. quarterly) and enforce via Tasks
+• Standardize review cadence: Make your review frequency consistent across the organization (e.g., quarterly) and enforce via Tasks

 • Ensure linkages: Where possible, tie care plans to outcomes/goals.
 This adds meaning and allows better tracking of effectiveness.